mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 >
 >Best of luck in the future.

+I don't claim to be an expert at firing people, but I can say that all of my terminations have gone smoothly.
+The writers accept my reasons for ending the relationship and have never accused me of acting unfairly.

-## Keys to a good termination
+## Keys to a graceful termination

+The rules for artfully ending a relationship are similar to the [rules for giving feedback](/hiring-content-writers/4-working-with-writers/#giving-tactful-feedback):

 * Remain objective
 * Stick to facts
 * Focus on the writing rather than the person
 * Avoid injecting insults or negative personal feelings about their work

-So don't ever say, "Your writing is terrible, and I hate you."
-Instead, "Your writing unfortunately doesn't match the style I'm looking for, and I don't feel that we communicate well."
+>**<font color="red">Bad</font>**: Your writing is terrible, and I hate you.

+>**<font color="green">Good</font>**: Your writing unfortunately doesn't match the style I'm looking for, and I don't feel that we communicate well.

 On a platform like Upwork, it's especially important to avoid acrimonious terminations because writers leave feedback for their clients.
-If you receive feedback saying that you're an unreasonable client, it's harder to hire future freelancers.
+If they give you a low rating and accuse you of being an unreasonable client, you'll have a harder time attracting talent in the future.

 ## Do it all over again